chiefkikio/AFutureDate/session_schedule.md

 layout: page
 title: Session Schedule
 ---
-<b>Tune into the conference from our <a href="https://www.youtube.com/watch?v=qsifjAR2r14">youtube channel</a> </b><br>
-Many of the speakers will be answering questions in the live chat during their sessions.
+<b>The conference is over but we'd love to hear your thoughts!</b><br>
+Please consider filling out our <a href="https://forms.gle/igVF2APmMgEB2kXt9">survey</a><br>
+We will be posting links to individual talk on the site soon!

 ## Tuesday 4/21
 ###Track: Building Support for Accessibility